johnwr-response/golang-build-web-applications-intermediate-level/LOCAL_NOTES.md

 ### Updating our handler to complete a subscription
 - Changing plan_id stored in the database from Product ID for plan to Price ID
 - Side note: later make sure stripe key and secret are properly set from config
+### Saving transaction & customer information to the database

 ## Authentication
 ## Protecting routes on the Front End and improving authentication